ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 ## Step 3.3 - Simple Snort rules

 In the most basic capacity, Snort works by reading some rules and acting according to them.
-In this lab, we will be working with some very simple examples of Snort in order to highlight how to automate it's configuration with Ansible.
-This lab is not designed to dive into the specifics of Snort rules and the complexity involved in large setups, however, it is helpful to understand the basic structure of a simple Snort rule so you are aware of what you are trying to automate.
+In this lab, we will be working with some simple examples of Snort in order to show how to automate this configuration with Ansible.
+This session is not designed to dive into the specifics of Snort rules and the complexity involved in large setups, however, it is helpful to understand the basic structure of a simple rule so that you are aware of what you are automating.

 A rule consists of a rule header and rule options and is saved in files.